 As a result of the Company's investments in MSRs, it is obligated from time to time to repurchase an underlying loan from the agency for which it is being serviced due to an alleged breach of a representation or warranty.
 Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale in the scratch and dent market.
-The Company did not purchase any loans in the three month period ended March 31, 2017.
-In the year ended December 31, 2016, the Company purchased five loans, with an aggregate UPB of approximately \$1.64 million at the time of purchase, as required by the applicable agency.
-Four of these loans have been sold with no resulting loss.
+There were no loans purchased in the three and six month periods ended June 30, 2017.
+In the year ended December 3I, 2016, the Company purchased five loans, with an aggregate UPB of approximately \$1.6 million at the time of purchase, as required by the applicable agency.
+No loans were sold during the three month period ended June 30, 20 17.
+Four of the five loans purchased were sold during the six month period ended June 30,2017, and the Company did not recognize any losses on such sales.
 The remaining repurchased loan is considered to be a Level 2 Asset and is expected to be sold in 2017.